What is squamous cell papilloma?

 Squamous cell papilloma may be defined as a small benign (non-cancerous) growth that begins in squamous cells (thin, flat cells) that are found in the tissue that forms the surface of the skin (epidermis), the passages of the respiratory and digestive tract and in the lining of hollow organs of the body.

 Squamous cell papilloma is caused by infection with the human papillomavirus (HPV).
 When the papillomas are found on the skin they are more commonly referred to as warts or verrucas.
 And papillomas occurring on the genital tract are known as genital warts.
 Squamous cell papillomas may also occur on many other parts of the body.
-Areas where squamous cell papilloma have been investigated as a disease entity on their own include the mouth and throat, oesophagus (digestive tract), respiratory tract and conjunctiva (membrane that covers the eye).
+Squamous cell papilloma has been investigated as a disease entity on their own in the mouth and throat, oesophagus (digestive tract), respiratory tract and conjunctiva (the membrane that covers the eye).